-The equity your guarantor gives you is used as security, meaning if you both fail to make the repayments, the bank can claim your guarantor’s equity.
+The equity your guarantor gives you becomes security, meaning if you both fail to make the repayments, the bank can claim your guarantor’s equity.
 This is a spot most people would like to avoid backing a family member into, so, it may be best to ensure you’ll never let that happen before signing a contract.

 For someone to be your guarantor, they typically must be a direct family member or spouse.
 They will need their good credit, a stable income and their property must have at least 20% equity and be located in Australia.

 The criteria are strict.
 However, using a guarantor may be one way to access low deposit home loans.

 Being able to borrow more is a strong advantage of using a guarantor.
 However, there are other benefits and risks to consider.